Social-projects-Rivne/Event.me/README.md

 ### Seeding ###

-To push migration with test date open your Terminal and run
+To push migration with test data open your Terminal and run
 ```sh
 python config.py
 ```